 On the regular SAT, most people would probably say a section score of 700 or more is a really great score because it corresponds to a high percentile rank.
 If one didn’t know too much about the SAT Subject Tests, one would expect this to be the same case on the SAT Subject Test, right?
 Well, let’s see how seemingly high scores on SAT Subject Tests translate to percentile rankings.

-The following chart shows the scores 700, 750 and 800 and their 2015 percentile rank for a few Subject Tests.
-It also includes 2015 percentile ranks for the Math and Critical Reading section of the regular SAT for better comparison:
+The following chart shows the scores 700, 750 and 800 and their 2016 percentile rank for a few Subject Tests.
+It also includes the most recent percentile ranks for the Math and Evidence-Based Reading and Writing sections of the regular SAT for better comparison:

 |SAT Test||800-score percentile||750-score percentile||700-score percentile|